jpegzilla/minervas-akasha/readme.md

 4.  **athenaeum:** used as a large collection of grimoires. useful for storing an entire research project and keeping it separate from other projects.

-5.  **hypostasis:** used to reflect athenaea. if you want to start a similar collection of data to one you already have, then you can 'reflect' it using a hypostate. this way, you now have a place to store two similar, but different complex collections of data.
+5.  **hypostasis:** used to reflect athenaea. if you want to start a similar collection of data to one you already have, then you can 'reflect' it using a hypostate. this way, you now have a place to store two similar, but different complex collections of data

+    _development of this feature is on hold indefinitely because I don't think it's actually that useful. looking into re-purposing / removing._

-includes data reflection (the ability to separate but connect collections of data that branch off of one parent), note taking utility, data tagging, automatic metadata retrieval, cross-user connection, and more...all contained within a pleasant and intuitive user interface.
+includes text-editing, project management a la trello, note taking utility, data tagging, automatic metadata retrieval, audio analysis tool, cross-user connection, and more...all contained within a (maybe?) pleasant and intuitive user interface.

-_if you want to see more detailed information, dig into `./docs/main` and read the design docs._
+_if you want to see more detailed information, dig into `./docs/main` and read the design docs.
+I don't know how to write a proper design doc but they might still be interesting_

 <a name="#running"></a>

 ## running:

+### download

+_coming soon_

+### web app

+_coming soon_

+### development

-built with react / `create-react-app`.
+built with react / `create-react-app`. requires sass

 1.  clone this repo.
-2.  compile `/src/main.sass`
-3.  in your clone, run `yarn install` and `yarn start`
+2.  in your clone, run `yarn install`, `yarn run swm` and `yarn start`
-4.  there you go!

 <a name="features"></a>